fboes/aerofly-patterns/data/HEMS-lueneburg-uh60/README.md

 | --------- | -------- | --------------- |
 | EDHG      | 10 min   | 44 km           |

-It is late afternoon with wind from 260° at 11 kts under IFR conditions.
-Your UH-60 is ready for take-off.
+Your UH-60 is ready for take-off on this clear late afternoon with wind from 290° at 8 kts (VFR conditions).
 Fly to the specified location to drop off your emergency doctor / paramedic and take a patient on board if necessary.
 Afterwards fly to Hospital Winsen/Luhe (de1034) with possible approaches 132° / 312°.

 ---